milktrader/Quandl.jl/README.md

 ```

 ## Interactive search
-Our API also provides a interactive search enviornment to be used inside Julia's REPL.
+Our API also provides a interactive search environment to be used inside Julia's REPL.
 To use it, simply call `interactivequandl` function.

 ```julia
 julia> a = interactivequandl("USA GDP")